-Defining a Microsoft Teams instance in Anodot
+Defining a Microsoft Teams channel in Anodot

 - Login to Anodot as an Admin user.

-- From the Anodot Navigation Panel, click INTEGRATIONS > Channels.
+- From the Anodot Navigation Panel, click Integrations > Channels.
 The Channels page is displayed.

-- Enter an Anodot Channel name.
+- Enter an Anodot Channel Name.

 - Choose a Time Zone.
 The Alert information will be displayed according to this time zone.